JZschache/WikipediaParser/README.md

 # Wikipedia Parser

 A Java-Application that parses the whole history of changes on Wikipedia and builds a JSON-DB.
 The JSON files are much smaller than the original dump because they contain only the changes that have been made to a page on Wikipedia and not the complete text of each version of a page.
-For instance, while the whole uncompressed data of history1 (pages 10-30303) of the dump is larger than 1 TB, the respective JSON file measures only ??
-GB.
+For instance, while the uncompressed data of the first part of history1 (pages 10-2065) is 73 GB, the respective JSON file measures only 4.3 GB (6%).
+This size is approximately the same as the original data in bz2-compression (4.1 GB in case of pages 10-2065).

-Additionally a Neo4j-DB is filled with relational data.
+Additionally a Neo4j-DB is filled with relational data (appr.
+0.02% of uncompressed data).

 This application uses the [akka actor library](https://akka.io/).